EXTREME SAILING SERIES HISTORY

 McMillan goes Above and Beyond

-British skipper of The Wave, Muscat, Leigh McMillan, makes history claiming three championship titles, an unprecedented feat, as well as being awarded the Land Rover Above and Beyond Award.
+British skipper of The Wave, Muscat, Leigh McMillan, makes history claiming three championship titles, an unprecedented feat.

 A landmark 10th season with new boats, teams and venues